codewiz-man/touchpad_mouse/readme.md

 # Touchpad Mouse

-**Touchpad Mouse** is a Python-based application that turns your device into a wireless touchpad mouse.
+**Touchpad Mouse** is a Python/Web based application that turns your device into a wireless touchpad mouse.
 It allows you to control your computer's cursor remotely using your device's touchscreen.
 This project is useful for presentations, media playback control, and more.
-You can use your old android phone into a touchpad.
+You can use your old android phone as touchpad.

 ![Touchpad Mouse Demo](demo.gif)